 No one is perfect and there is a lot more leeway nowadays for typos, but it's something you should still avoid like the plague.
 Grammarly is a browser extension and app that will automatically review what you're typing for grammar and spelling errors.

 Every social media post that pertains to your business should be accompanied by a custom, branded graphic in the right size for the particular social media network you are posting to.

 Posting stand-alone images and links to other business' content that you've curated is fine, but your content should be easily recognizable as yours.

-Or some other email marketing program.
-I use Mailchimp to create signup lists for my freebie content, and to create autoresponder campaigns for email courses.
-Having a system integrated with my social media posts lets me set it and forget it.
+Mailchimp, Active Campaign, Convertkit - whatever fits best for you.
+Use it to create signup lists for freebie content, and to create autoresponder campaigns for email courses.
+Having a system integrated with my social media posts and blog content lets me set it and forget it.

 The #1 way to stay on top of Twitter chats and relevant hashtags is Tweetdeck.
 When I was the Social Media Manager for Megadeth, I had an entire computer monitor dedicated to just Tweetdeck.
 I had columns for the band, each band member, endorsers, other bands they were touring with, and hashtag searches for anyone talking about the band or band members.